BioForum – Our Mental Health Epidemic: The Need for Innovation in Treatment

 Paul has over 25 years’ experience across all phases of the life sciences sector.
 With a career-spanning veterinary practice, pharmaceutical development and manufacturing, biotechnology, diagnostics and finance, Paul has expertise in capital raising, business development, technology commercialisation, and sales and marketing globally.

 He has founded life sciences start-ups in the biologics area and worked in investment banking focusing on the analysis and financing of technology companies.
-Paul has previously served as Chairman and/or CEO of several VC funded, ASX, NASDAQ, CSE and TSX listed companies.
-Paul is also current Executive Chairman of Isla Pharmaceuticals Inc. and is a Chairman of AdAlta Limited and Non-Executive Director of Sypharma Pty Limited.
+Paul has previously and currently serves as Chairman, Director and/or CEO of several VC funded, ASX, NASDAQ, CSE and TSX listed companies in the life sciences, security and material sciences.
+This has numerous public and private funding rounds, IPOs and RTOs.
 Paul serves on a number of NFP and government advisory roles.

 Prof Arthur Christopoulos

 Arthur Christopoulos is Professor of Analytical Pharmacology, Dean of the Faculty of Pharmacy & Pharmaceutical Sciences, and Director of the Neuromedicines Discovery Centre, Monash University, Parkville, Australia.
 Prior to his appointment as Dean, he was a Senior Principal Research Fellow of the NHMRC.
 His work focuses on novel paradigms of drug action at G protein-coupled receptors, the largest drug-target class for current medicines, and has been applied to fundamental and translational studies encompassing neurological and psychiatric disorders, cardiovascular disease, obesity, diabetes and chronic pain.